 On 26 February a 7.5 magnitude earthquake struck the highlands region of Papua New Guinea, decimating the area.
 Tragically more than 150 people have been killed, and many others lost everything they have.

-UnitingWorld responded as soon as possible, working with our partners the United Church Papua New Guinea (UCPNG) to help them provide thorough assessments of earthquake affected areas.
-All initial assessments have been completed resulting in the identification of 12 communities in the region most affected and in need after the initial distributions.
+UnitingWorld responded as soon as possible, working with our partners, the United Church Papua New Guinea (UCPNG), to help them provide thorough assessments of earthquake affected areas.
+All initial assessments have been completed, resulting in the identification of 12 communities in the region most affected and in need after the initial distributions.

-We’ve been in constant contact with UCPNG helping to coordinate the response, however there have been significant delays in distributing support to more regional areas as quickly as is needed.
+We’ve been in constant contact with UCPNG to help coordinate the response, however there have been significant delays in distributing support to more regional areas as quickly as is needed.
 This has been an issue across the province, the remoteness of affected areas, and the recent intensification of civil unrest has restricted access for many relief agencies.